react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 - Stack Navigator with two screens: Screen showing bottom navigation and Details of a tweet
 - Bottom navigation with 3 tabs: Feed, Notifications and Messages

-I will focus this guide on a React-Navigation and React-Native-Paper integration.
+I will focus this guide on a React Navigation and React Native Paper integration.
 It means I won't show you how to build all of the components necessary to create such app, but you can always check the full implementation in the [github repo](https://github.com/Trancever/twitterClone).

 Let's get started!